 But if you need the money in a pinch or you’re itching to upgrade, instant store credit can go a long way.

-These sites typically offer a few different guidelines for self-appraising your phone.
+These sites typically offer a few different guidelines for self-appraising your mobiel.

-After listing your phone model, condition, and answering a few questions, the site will give you a quote and send you a prepaid shipping container.
+After listing your mobile model, condition, and answering a few questions, the site will give you a quote and send you a prepaid shipping container.

-You mail your phone in and, if they agree with your appraisal, the check is in the mail.
+You drop your mobile in the post and, if they agree with your appraisal, the check is on the way.

 Where things get tricky is if they don’t agree with your appraisal.

-Always be sure to read the fine print before mailing in your phone.
+Always be sure to read the fine print before posting your mobile.

-While many options will allow you to accept a lower offer or return your phone for free, choosing a reputable site or service can help eliminate any risk or concerns.
+While many options will allow you to accept a lower offer or return your mobile for free, choosing a reputable site or service can help eliminate any risk or concerns.

-Sites that buy used phones won’t quite hit the prices you’ll find selling your phone yourself, but they’ll often beat their retail competitors by enough to make the wait worth it.
+Sites that buy used mobiles won’t quite hit the prices you’ll find selling your mobile yourself, but they’ll often beat their retail competitors by enough to make the wait worth it.